pingcap/docs-cn/op-guide/build.md

 ## Build Portable TiDB project

-You can copy the binary executions to other machines and run it directly, but `tikv-server` may fail to start, you may meet following conditions:
+You can copy the binary executions to other machines and run them directly, but `tikv-server` may fail to start, you may meet following conditions:

 + Missing `stdc++` library.
 You can install g++ in your machine or link static c++ library directly when building TiKV, for example: